webiny/docs.webiny.com/docs/get-started/going-live.md

 ## 1. Create a `dev` environment config

 In the project root, look at the `.env.json` file.
-You should something similar:
+You should see something similar to this:

 ```json
 {